WMD675UALR/Game-for-School/README.md

 11/8/2025 Update: Added a way to keep track of FPS and camera lock onto the player.
 Also started working on bullet spawning and enemies that spawn enemies.

 <img width="794" height="600" alt="DemoScreenshot" src="https://github.com/user-attachments/assets/7499279e-812d-48de-89c8-7fc9aa16c151" />

+12/1/2025 Update: BOX2D implementation in the Engine and Input component.
+Currently allows for rough adding and deleting objects in addition very rough physics.